 4. Next, neaten this up by tucking over the rough edge and sewing a seam of approx 1cm while keeping the tube open.

 To make the loops at the top of the sling, cut six strips approximately 16cm in length from the waistband.
 Fold 3 of these waistband strips in half to form a loop.

-5. Pin together the top of the denim tube sandwiching the loops in between.
-One at each end and one in the middle.
+5. Pin the top of the denim tube, sandwiching the loops—one at each end and one in the middle.
 Sew the top of the tube together with these sandwiched loops.

 6. Repeat the last step with the bottom of the denim tube.
 Your sling is now ready.